-These are the easiest biscuits you will ever make!!!
+These Buttermilk Butter Dip Biscuits are SO buttery and they’re the easiest biscuits you will ever make!!!

 WARNING…If you have high cholesterol or worry about your waistline, you may not want to view or make this recipe.

 Okay, I know that each and every recipe I share calls for BUTTER, BUTTER & MORE BUTTER, and this recipe calls for only one stick of butter, but let me tell ya’ you’ll think they easily have two sticks when you bite into one.

 First, if you’re not already familiar with these biscuits let me start off by telling you a little bit about the origin of this recipe.
 The original recipe for Butter Dips comes from the 1961 Betty Crocker cookbook, (I still have my mother’s and have used it for many years).
 The original recipe, which I’ve made more times than I can remember, calls for mixing up the dough and cutting it into strips and placing in a dish of melted butter.
 The end result..soft buttery breadsticks.
 However, over the years, others have adapted the recipe by doubling the ingredients, changing the milk to buttermilk, and placing the entire dough in melted butter without cutting it into strips.
 The adapted recipe is what I’m sharing with you today, but hey if you want to try the original version, make the recipe above.

 You really won’t believe just how quick and easy these are to make.
 They are just as good and buttery the next day too.
 It literally takes five minutes to mix up the biscuit dough.
 It will be pretty wet but that’s fine, because you don’t have to roll them out or cut them with a biscuit cutter.